PeculiarVentures/goodkey-downloads/TESTING.md

 ### Using `pkcs11-tool`

-The `pkcs11-tool` utility allows command-line interaction with PKCS#11 modules for various cryptographic operations.
+The `pkcs11-tool` utility, which is part of the OpenSC project, allows command-line interaction with PKCS#11 modules for various cryptographic operations.

+#### Installing `pkcs11-tool`

+To install `pkcs11-tool`, download the latest release from the [OpenSC GitHub releases page](https://github.com/opensc/opensc/releases) and follow the installation instructions for your operating system.

 #### Listing Objects on the Device